gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ## Updating your dependencies

-Next, you need to update your dependencies to v5.
+Next, you need to update your dependencies.
+We recommend [upgrading to Node 18](#minimal-nodejs-version-1800) prior to updating your dependencies to ensure that the correct package contents are installed.

 ### Update Gatsby version